bredele/salute/README.md

 })
 ```

 Salute automatically know which type of data you want to send through the response and set the appropriate content type.
-However, you can force the type by passing a second argument to your middleware.
+However, you can set the response header with a content type of your choice:

 ```js
 salute(fn, 'csv')